Manuel-Steinberg/TeaStore-Experiment/GET_STARTED_TOMCAT.md

 docker compose -p teastore-tomcat -f ./examples/docker/docker-compose_default.yaml up -d
 ```

-## 📦 Step 2: Extract pre-configured tomcat directories
+## 📦 Step 2: Extract pre-configured Tomcat directories

 Run the following commands to copy the internal `/usr/local/tomcat` folder to your local machine.

 > [!IMPORTANT]
-> Those commands need to be execuited with a privileged user to work!
+> These commands need to be executed with a privileged user to work!

 ```bash
 docker cp teastore-tomcat-registry-1:/usr/local/tomcat ./tomcat-registry